iburaksag/Net7-Angular17-ProductManagement/README.md

 ## Overview

-ProductManagementAPI is a .NET Core 7 Minimal API that allows you to manage two domains: Products and Categories.
-The API follows the principles of Clean Architecture and implements the Generic Repository Pattern for data access.
+ProductManagement is a full-stack application that combines a .NET Core 7 Minimal API for backend services and an Angular 17 frontend for an interactive user interface.
+The API allows you to manage two domains: Products and Categories.
+The backend follows the principles of Clean Architecture and implements the Generic Repository Pattern for data access.
 Data is stored in a MongoDB NoSQL database, providing a flexible and scalable solution for your application.

 ## Features